Diego Moreira: Chelsea

 On 1 July 2023, Moreira joined Premier League club Chelsea, following the expiration of his contract with Benfica.
 On 30 August 2023, he made his debut for the club starting in their EFL Cup second round tie against AFC Wimbledon, featuring for 45 minutes in the eventual 2–1 victory.

-Lyon (loan)
+Loan to Lyon

 On 1 September 2023, Moreira joined Ligue 1 club Lyon on a season-long loan.
 He made his debut for the club on 17 September, coming off the bench to replace Ernest Nuamah on the 77th minute of a 0–0 league draw at home to Le Havre.
 Six days later, he made his first start for Les Gones, playing 52 minutes in a 1–0 league loss away at Brest.

 On 22 January 2024, Moreira was recalled from his loan by Chelsea.

 Strasbourg

 On 16 August 2024, Moreira joined Ligue 1 club Strasbourg on a permanent transfer.
+Later that year, on 29 September, he scored his first goal for the club in a 1–0 victory over Marseille.

+AC Milan

+On 19 August 2026, Moreira was signed by Serie A club AC Milan for a fee of €50 million, a record sale in Strasbourg history.
+He signed a five-year contract until 2031.